npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Thu, 2 May 2024 10:18:03 +0530
 ### [How pro-Palestine protest at California's UCLA turned into a violent brawl](https://www.firstpost.com/explainers/pro-palestine-protest-california-ucla-violent-brawl-duelling-protesters-13766155.html)

-Article found but Couldn't summarize
-The University of California at Los Angeles (UCLA) turned into a battle zone when masked and hooded people attacked demonstrators at a pro-Palestinian encampment.
-Visuals showed students being hit with sticks and fireworks.
-California governor Gavin Newsom has slammed the police response and called for a thorough probe
+UCLA experienced violent clashes when masked individuals attacked a pro-Palestinian encampment, resulting in injuries and hospitalizations.
+Despite the presence of police, the violence persisted for hours before officers intervened.
+Governor Gavin Newsom criticized the delayed police response and called for an investigation.
+The attackers' identities remain unknown, but they are believed to be outside agitators, not students.
+UCLA's chancellor condemned the violence and promised a thorough investigation.
+The unrest has led to remote classes and a tense atmosphere on campus.
+Similar incidents of violence and arrests have occurred at other universities across the country, with protests linked to the situation in Gaza and calls for divestment from Israel.

 Thu, 2 May 2024 08:51:53 +0530
 ### [High on workouts: Can marijuana make exercise more fun?](https://www.firstpost.com/health/high-on-workouts-can-marijuana-make-exercise-more-fun-13765621.html)